Receiving document data (d.velop smart invoice)

 Integration key

 Each external application requires an integration key to request document data.
 This integration key is automatically generated by d.velop smart invoice and can be viewed in the administration interface.
-The integration key is not an authentication feature; instead, it serves only to differentiate between transfers for different applications.
+The integration key is not an authentication feature; instead, it serves to differentiate between transfers for different applications.

 Retrieving transfers